Dzhebbar Akimov: Early life

 Akimov was born on 15 May 1909 to a Crimean Tatar family in Tuvaq village.
 A graduate of the Crimean Tatar Pedagogical College, he initially worked as a schoolteacher and then at the People's Commissariat for Education of the Crimean ASSR.
-Throughout the 1930's he translated major communist texts from Russian into the Crimean Tatar language, including the works of Lenin.
+Throughout the 1930s he translated major communist texts from Russian into the Crimean Tatar language, including the works of Lenin.
 From 1935 to 1941 he worked as director of the Crimean Educational and Pedagogical State Publishing House.
 Although he was arrested during the Great Purge, he was soon released after the death of Yezhov and allowed to become a party member in 1939.
 Later he became the chief editor of the newspaper Qızıl Qırım (Red Crimea) and a member of the Communist Party.
 Because of his position, he was evacuated from Crimea before German troops invaded the peninsula.
 He did not remain away from the frontlines for long, since he was deployed to Crimea in 1942 to help the local partisan movement.
 There, he helped write and translate various leaflets and information bulletins appealing to the Crimean population to aid the partisans.
 After the remaining German troops were expelled from Crimea in April 1944, he briefly returned to his post as head of the newspaper Qızıl Qırım.
 However, on 18 May 1944 when he and Seitumer Emir were on their way to the editing department for the newspaper so that they could have the day's issue of the newspaper published by morning, they were rudely accosted by armed NKVD soldiers, who were carrying out the deportation of Crimean Tatars in Crimea.
 When they tried to explain that they had a deadline to publish the newspaper, a soldier only sneered that it would be published without them.
 Up until being locked in the cattle cars with other Crimean Tatars sent for deportation to the Uzbek SSR, Akimov assumed that a mistake was being made and it would all be sorted out soon; but once he realized what was actually happening, he became devastated by the crime being committed against the Crimean Tatar people.
 Eventually he and his family arrived in Bekabad.